Asymptotic behavior of some strongly critical decomposable 3-type Galton--Watson processes with immigration: Introduction

-Finally, we summarize the novelties of the paper.
+Next, we summarize the novelties of the paper.
 We point out that only few results are available for functional limit theorems for critical decomposable multi-type GWI processes, in fact, we can mention only Barczy et al.\ \cite{BarBezPap2} about critical decomposable 2-type GWI processes.
-The presence of a 2-fold iterated integral process of a squared Bessel process in the limit distribution in Theorem \ref{main_4} is a new phenomenon compared to the limit distributions that can be found in Barczy et al.\ \cite{BarBezPap2}.
-Furthermore, Lemma \ref{ConvIteratedIntegral} may be of interest on its own right, since one may use it for describing the joint distribution of a continuous stochastic process, its integral process (also called the total progeny process) and its 2-fold iterated integral process, provided that the continuous stochastic process in question is the weak limit of a sequence of some c\`{a}dl\`{a}g stochastic processes.
+The presence of a 2-fold iterated integral process of a squared Bessel process in the limit distribution in Theorem \ref{main_4} of the present paper is a new phenomenon compared to the limit distributions that can be found in Barczy et al.\ \cite{BarBezPap2}.
+Furthermore, Lemma \ref{ConvIteratedIntegral} may be of interest on its own right, since it may be used to describe the joint distribution of a continuous stochastic process, its integral process and its 2-fold iterated integral process, provided that the continuous stochastic process in question is the weak limit of a sequence of some c\`{a}dl\`{a}g stochastic processes.

+In the present paper, we restrict our investigation to decomposable $3$-type GWI processes with (lower) triangular offspring matrices where each diagonal entry is $1$ (i.e. the strongly critical case).
+As a future topic, instead of the asymptotic behavior of the processes considered here, we plan to investigate the asymptotic behavior of a general strongly critical decomposable $p$-type GWI process, where $p\in\NN$.
+In the present paper we chose to focus only on the $3$-type (lower) triangular case with each diagonal entry $1$, since it is not clear to us how the limit distributions might look like in the general $p$-type case, and we expect that the moment estimates and continuous mapping type results found in Appendices \ref{GWI_moments} and \ref{CMT} should be generalized further.
+We also mention that our choice of the offspring mean matrix is not very far away from the one that are used in biological applications (see, e.g., Balelli et al.\ \cite[Propositions 2 and 3]{BalMilWai}).